 Course fee: $ 1,850.00

-This fee includes all materials, continental breakfast and lunch for all five (5) days of training, Dinner is on your own.
-Hotel is not included.
+This fee includes all materials, continental breakfast and lunch for all five (5) days of training.
+Dinner is on your own.
+Hotel and transportation is not included.